 The Research Foundation

-This scholarship is earmarked for first year radiologic technology students located in the Kansas City area.
+This scholarship is earmarked for second-year radiologic technology students and those completing a one-year certificate program in the Kansas City area.
 Applicants must have a 3.0 GPA or higher to receive consideration.

 How to Apply